GSORB-SLAM: Gaussian Splatting SLAM benefits from ORB features and Transmittance information: RELATED WORK

 \subsection{NeRF SLAM}

-NeRF~\cite{nerf} achieves realistic image rendering by performing pixel-ray sampling on 2D images.
-Utilizing multi-layer perceptron and volumetric differentiable rendering, NeRF can novel view synthesis of unobserved regions. iMAP~\cite{imap} is the first to integrate NeRF into SLAM to achieve implicit neural representation.
-Since then, many excellent NeRF-based SLAM methods~\cite{eslam,coslam,uncleslam} have emerged.
-NICE-SLAM~\cite{niceslam} proposes a hierarchical multi-feature grid to achieve high-quality scene reconstruction.
-Unlike iMAP, it updates only the visible grid features at each step.
-Orbeeze-SLAM~\cite{orbeezslam} uses ORB features for triangulation to implement monocular tracking with a depth-free estimator and employs NeRF for implicit scene representation.
-Point-SLAM~\cite{pointslam} distributes point clouds onto object surfaces, which exhibits improved reconstruction quality through neural point cloud representation.
-However, NeRF ray sampling for individual pixels incurs high computational costs, leading to slow rendering speeds (below 15 FPS).
+Neural Radiance Fields (NeRF)~\cite{nerf} achieves realistic image rendering through pixel-ray sampling of images.
+By employing a multi-layer perceptron and volumetric differentiable rendering, NeRF facilitates novel view synthesis of unobserved regions. iMAP~\cite{imap} is the first method to integrate NeRF into SLAM, achieving implicit neural representation.
+Since then, several advanced NeRF-based SLAM methods~\cite{eslam,coslam,uncleslam} have been developed.
+NICE-SLAM~\cite{niceslam} introduces a hierarchical multi-feature grid to enhance high-quality scene reconstruction, updating only the visible grid features at each step, in contrast to iMAP.
+Orbeeze-SLAM~\cite{orbeezslam} utilizes ORB features for triangulation, enabling monocular tracking without a depth estimator, while also leveraging NeRF for implicit scene representation.
+Point-SLAM~\cite{pointslam} distributes point clouds onto object surfaces, demonstrating improved reconstruction quality through neural point cloud representation.
+However, the ray sampling process in NeRF for individual pixels incurs significant computational costs, resulting in rendering speeds of less than 15 frames per second (FPS).